-Osteoporosis is a disease that causes an individual’s bones to become increasingly brittle so that he or she faces an increased risk of fractures.
+Osteoporosis is a disease that causes an individual’s bones to become increasingly brittle.
+This causes an increased risk of fractures.
 In fact, even moderate accidents or falls can produce fractures.
 In severe cases, even a fit of coughing or sneezing can result in a fracture.
 The fractures tend to mainly occur in the hip, spine or wrist.

-Treatment of osteoporosis usually involves lifestyle changes such as dietary modifications, strength training and weight bearing exercise.
+Treatment of osteoporosis usually involves use of special medications as well as lifestyle changes.
+The latter include dietary modifications and taking up weight bearing exercise.
 The goal of treatment is to prevent bone loss or to strengthen bones that have become too weak.

 What Causes Osteoporosis?

-At younger ages, new tissue is created at a faster rate than the rate of loss of old tissue, so the overall bone density increases.
+At younger ages, new tissue is created at a faster rate than the rate of loss of old tissue.
+As a result, the overall bone density increases.

 However, as we age, the rate of bone tissue creation decreases and the rate of loss increases.
-By our early 30s, the rate of loss of bone tissue has started to exceed the rate at which new tissue is created.
+By the early 30s, the rate of bone tissue loss starts to exceed the rate at which new tissue is created.
 This means that our overall bone density starts to decrease and our bones become more brittle.

 The chances of developing osteoporosis depends on how much bone density we have accumulated at our peak.
 This itself tends to vary with inherited factors as well as ethnicity.
 The more bone density we have accumulated at our peak, the lower the likelihood of developing osteoporosis and vice versa.

 The chances of developing osteoporosis have been observed to be correlated with a large range of factors.
-Some of these may be outside the control of the individual but others are controllable and should form part of an osteoporosis prevention strategy.
+Some of these may be outside the control of the individual.
+However, others are controllable and should form part of an osteoporosis prevention strategy.

 The following have been found to influence the risk of developing osteoporosis in advanced age: